Gamebot2/Turbohacks/README.md

 * insult @user: Insults the mentioned user
 * botclean: Cleans all bot messages and commands from the channel
 * prune {n}: Deletes the last n messages from the channel
+* horn: plays an airhorn sound in the voice channel